djalilhebal/debugging-data-pipelines-demo/post.md

 Now, they are starting to make sense.

-Apache Jackrabbit is a low-level content repository—think of it as the storage layer behind a headless CMS^[not-cms].
+Apache Jackrabbit is a low-level content repository—think of it as the storage layer behind a headless CMS[^not-cms].
 It also supports WebDAV, which is what first got me interested.
 I liked the idea of using it for its advanced features—node graphs, querying, tagging—but I couldn’t get it running locally.
 And honestly, I was overkill.
 A simple WebDAV server would do, so I tried a few and settled on `dufs`.
 It’s good enough for now.
 I might revisit Jackrabbit later if the extra features become useful.

 [^not-cms]:  It's not a CMS itself, but you can build one on top of it.
-Adobe Experience Manager does this, exposing content via a RESTful API.
+Adobe Experience Manager does this, exposing content via a RESTful API that follows the [Siren specification][siren].
-  * See [AEM Screens – REST API][aem-rest-apis]
+See [AEM Screens – REST API][aem-rest-apis]
-  * It follows the [Siren specification][siren].

 ## Idea